BalderHolst/uni-notes/Network Layer.md

 [[NAT]]

 ### Routing vs. Switching
 Routers store a forwarding table and have to look up where to forward a packet based on its label.
 This is quite slow.
 Switches store the forwarding table in a list that can be indexed by the label.
 It is therefore way faster.
-MPLS (only iåv6)
+MPLS (only IPv6) allows for routers that work as a switch when forwarding labeled packets.